Safe-SAGE: Social-Semantic Adaptive Guidance for Safe Engagement through Laplace-Modulated Poisson Safety Functions: Conclusion

 \section{Conclusion}

 In this paper, we propose Safe-SAGE, a unified framework that injects social-semantic awareness into robot safety filters.
-We extended the theory of Poisson safety functions (PSFs) \cite{bahati2025dynamic} and Laplace guidance fields (LGFs) \cite{bahati2025risk} to construct a semantics-aware safety layer that sits between perception and control, provided a formal theoretical analysis of the proposed guidance field modulation, and demonstrated its effectiveness and generalization through both simulation and hardware experiments on the Unitree Go2 quadruped robot and the Unitree G1 humanoid robot.
-We showed that our proposed guidance field modulation can significantly improve the robot's ability to maintain safety and social compliance, distinguishing between semantically different obstacles and observing social norms.
-Looking forward, we plan to extend this framework by including better occupancy grid memory and semantic graph construction, incorporating the reasoning capability of large language models, and exploring its application in more complex social scenarios.
+We extended Poisson safety functions (PSFs) \cite{bahati2025dynamic} and Laplace guidance fields (LGFs) \cite{bahati2025risk} into a semantics-aware safety layer between perception and control, provided a formal analysis of the guidance field modulation, and validated it in simulation and on the Unitree Go2 quadruped and G1 humanoid.
+The modulation significantly improves the robot's ability to maintain safety and social compliance, distinguishing semantically different obstacles and observing social norms.
+Our safety layer operates on a first-order reduced-order model; extension to higher-order systems is a natural next step via a tracking controller on learned full-order dynamics \cite{yang2025shield} or high-order CBF constructions.
+Looking forward, we plan to add occupancy-grid memory and semantic graph construction, incorporate large language model reasoning, and target more complex social scenarios.

+\newsec{Acknowledgments} The authors used ChatGPT and Claude Code for grammar and editing of the text, for debugging experiment code, and have reviewed and verified all AI-generated content for correctness.